nicolelun/my-portfolio/_projects/globe/globe.md

 video-sequence: https://www.youtube.com/embed/fvSOx0iXtvQ
 ---

-This light installation invokes the rhythms of nature to transform the physical space.
+A campfire at night, the shifting light against dark, can transfix the eye and quiet the mind.
+This installation invokes the rhythms of nature to create a space of solitude.